Our Ultimate Goal:

-After we have gained momentum from getting that first state on the board (congrats Vermont!) we will then begin to introduce State Legislators all around the country to each other and show them that this a real possibility if they are willing to stand up together.
-Explain to them that a convention is the only way to restore true democracy to the United States and that they have a chance to be part of something incredibly historic.
+After we have gained momentum from getting that first state on the board (congrats Vermont!), we will then begin to introduce State Legislators around the country to each other to show them that this a real possibility if they are willing to stand up together.
+Explain to them that a convention is the only way to restore true representative government in the United States and that they have a chance to be part of something incredibly historic.

 Step 5: Enforce

 Once a limited amendment convention has been called we will continue to put pressure on the delegates to craft a strong and lasting Free and Fair Elections Amendment that will preserve our democracy for future generations.
 There will be so much media attention at this point due to the historic nature of the event that no delegate would dare propose an amendment that the vast majority of the country does not agree with.
 Furthermore, any amendment proposed would still need to go out of that convention and be ratified by 75% of our state governments (i.e. 38 states) in order to become part of the Constitution.

 Step 6: Rejoice